-It has been fourteen years since Huda Zoghbi discovered that mutations in the MECP2 gene cause Rett Syndrome.
+It has been fifteen years since Huda Zoghbi discovered that mutations in the MECP2 gene cause Rett Syndrome.
 During that time it has become clear that mutations in this complex gene cause symptoms that extend well beyond Rett Syndrome.

 The clinical presentation of patients with MECP2 mutations ranges from severe physical and neuropsychiatric problems to a normal phenotype.
 This variability is sometimes based on favorable X chromosome inactivation.
 However, when skewing is normal and a mutation known to produce severe symptoms results in a very mild phenotype, we must assume that modifier gene(s) have intervened to prevent the damage that would be expected.

 MECP2 mutations in females have been identified in patients diagnosed with anxiety, learning disabilities, autism, Angelman-like syndrome, cognitive challenges of varying degrees, with or without seizures.

 In males, mutations have been seen in childhood onset schizophrenia, infantile encephalopathy, bipolar disease and intellectual disability that may be accompanied by tremors and other motor deficits and psychiatric symptoms.